awesome-panel/awesome-panel-cli/README.md

 - [django-simple-deploy](https://github.com/ehmatthes/django-simple-deploy)
 - [React Create App](https://reactjs.org/docs/create-a-new-react-app.html)

 This project is a part of the [awesome-panel](https://awesome-panel.org) project.
-Please support the project by giving it a ⭐ at [awesome-panel/awesome-panel](https://github.com/awesome-panel/awesome-panel).
+Please support the [awesome-panel](https://awesome-panel.org) project by giving it a ⭐ at [awesome-panel/awesome-panel](https://github.com/awesome-panel/awesome-panel).

+Thanks

 ## Contributing